peders/Imprint-CMS/README.md

 Imprint CMS
 ===========

-Imprint CMS is a domain specific CMS for publishers, based on ASP.net MVC 5 and LinqToSQL.
+Imprint CMS is a domain specific CMS for publishers, based on ASP.net MVC 4 and LinqToSQL.
 It does very little, but tries to do it well.

 Tools
 -----

-Imprint was developed using the free Express tools from Microsoft (Visual Studio Community 2013 and SQL Server 2012 Express).
+Imprint was developed using free tools from Microsoft (Visual Studio Community 2013 and SQL Server 2012 Express).

 Get running
 -----------